-You ran your speed test, so what's next?
+You did a speed test, so what's next?
 We'll look at what those results tell you about your internet performance.
 Check out the top questions about speed test results.
 Scroll down to find more answers about all your speed-related questions.

 Below are recommended speeds for common activities.
 Learn more about what internet speed you need for different activities.